kaysalawu/azure-network-terraform/4-poc/sort/5-er-migration/README.md

 ## Testing

 Each virtual machine is pre-configured with a shell [script](../../scripts/server.sh) to run various types of tests.
 Serial console access has been configured for all virtual mchines.
 You can [access the serial console](https://learn.microsoft.com/en-us/troubleshoot/azure/virtual-machines/serial-console-overview#access-serial-console-for-virtual-machines-via-azure-portal) of a virtual machine from the Azure portal.

 Login to virtual machine `HubSpokeS1-spoke1-vm` via the serial console.
 - username = **azureuser**
 - password = **Password123**

 ![HubSpokeS1-spoke1-vm](../../images/demos/hubspokes1-spoke1-vm.png)

-Run the following tests from inside the serial console.
+Run the following tests from inside the serial console session.

 ### 1. Ping IP